A method to assess trustworthiness of machine coding at scale: Systematic Uncertainty from the trained algorithm

 \section{Systematic Uncertainty from the trained algorithm}

 The third step in establishing the trustworthiness of an algorithm is to understand any potential systematic effects in how the algorithm codes data.
-When comparing two coders, such as a machine coder and a human coder or even two human coders, the two coders can apply the same coding scheme in consistently different ways, leading to systematic uncertainty.
+When comparing two coders, such as a machine coder and a human coder or even two human coders, the two coders can apply the same coding scheme in consistently different ways, leading to systematic (as opposed to random) uncertainty.
 In this section, we demonstrate how systematic effects, wherein a machine coder can systematically over- or underestimate the presence or absence of a code, emerge due to an outcome imbalance in the sample test set ($E_C$).
-We then show how this systematic effect, $S$, can be measured and thus used to calibrate the output of a machine algorithm on new data.
-For now, we consider only systematics when applying an algorithm to new data from a similar population.
+We then show how this systematic effect can be measured and thus used to calibrate a measurement from a trained algorithm.
+For now, we consider only systematics when applying an algorithm to data from a similar population.
 The next section will explore impacts due to data from different populations.